dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 involve some form of traffic redirection whereby traffic destined for the attack target is diverted towards the mitigator, e.g. by use of BGP [RFC4271] or DNS [RFC1034].
-The mitigator in turn inspects and scrubs the traffic, and forwards the resulting (hopefully non-attack) traffic to the attack target, e.g. via a GRE tunnel.
+The mitigator in turn inspects and scrubs the traffic, and forwards the resulting (hopefully non-attack) traffic to the attack target.
 Thus, when a DOTS server receives an attack mitigation request from a DOTS client, it can be viewed as a way of causing traffic redirection for the attack target indicated.
-Note that DOTS does not consider any authorization aspects around who should be allowed to issue such requests for what attack targets.
+Note that the DOTS specifications do not address any authorization aspects around who should be allowed to issue such requests for what attack targets.
 Instead, DOTS merely relies on the mutual authentication and the pre-established (service) relationship between the entity owning the DOTS client and the entity owning the DOTS server.
 The entity owning the DOTS server SHOULD limit the attack targets that a particular DOTS client can request mitigation for as part of establishing this relationship.
 The method of such limitation is not in scope for this document.

 Although co-location of DOTS server and mitigator within the same entity is expected to be a common deployment model, it is assumed that operators may